Frequently Asked Questions

 How can I be sure that the meter readings will be accurate?

-Accurate reading is one of the benefits of AMI technology because it eliminates the possibility of human error when collecting meter readings.
-Some ways you can be sure that your billing statement is accurate is to read your billing statement carefully to see if your usage for that month is typical for your home or business and check it against your meter.
+AMI technology increases the accuracy of the equipment and eliminates the possibility of human error when collecting meter readings.
+One way to validate the accuracy of your billing statement is to read it carefully to see if your usage for that month is typical for your home or business and validate it against the consumption on your physical meter.

 Does this upgrade mean that meter readers will not be coming on my property anymore?